ScalaWilliam/git-work/README.md

 Similarly, management and development suffer from anemic requirements that lead to spending time doing the wrong thing.

 Combined, this is an enormous waste of time that everyone has to pay for: the investors, workers and consumers.
+What's worse, it's impossible to measure the impact of individual decisions, which leads to further speculation-driven decisions.
-This prevents brilliant ideas from blooming and that is very sad.
+All this prevents brilliant ideas from blooming and that is very sad.

 ### Solution